A-Alabdoo/pinterest_Scraper/README.md

 # pinterest_Scraper
-Scraping Data From pinterest Platform By Specialist Topic
+Scraping Data From Pinterest Platform By Specialist Topic

+you need to download these libraries before lunch the script Wget
+Selenium 4
+and chrome driver file